Biodiversity

 LOVE GREEN DAY 2024

-Participating in volunteer work to maintain crane roosts (Tokuyama Complex)
+【Participation in volunteer work for "maintaining crane roosts" (Tokuyama Complex)】

 Every year, Tokuyama Complex participates in and cooperates with the volunteer activities for "creating a crane roost" promoted by Shunan City to protect the Hooded Crane, a species designated as endangered in the second category, which migrates to the Yatsushiro area of Shunan City around the end of October.